Dalian iron ore finds further support from fundamentals

-The most-traded January iron ore on China's Dalian Commodity Exchange (DCE) DCIOcv1 climbed 1.65% to 862 yuan a metric ton, as of 0203 GMT.
+The most-traded January iron ore on China's Dalian Commodity Exchange (DCE) DCIOcv1 ended daytime trade 2.12% higherat 866 yuan a metric ton, the highest since Sept 25.

 "Although hot metal output has recently been on the decline, the falling pace is relatively slow with the current output still at a comparatively high level for the period," analysts from Shengda Futures said in a note.